Best Pull Up Bar For Home Gym

 Pull Up Bar Stand Options

-The best pull up bar stand is the one on which you can perform all pull up exercises.
+The best stand is the one on which you can perform all pull-up exercises.
 You will be able to hang freely without touching the ground with your feet.
 The higher the better.

 Before going shopping, check your home ceiling height and room free space you have in your exercise room.
 The main limiting factors will be: